ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Fix set_url() error on tool pages.
 Fixed context errors on tool pages.
 Enrollment processing during course update does not show creation/update error.
+Set some missing defaults in upgrade.php.
+Fixes to some settings using the incorrect enrol/lmb plugin name.
+Settings migrated to enrol_lmb.
+Fixed Buisness hours minute fields not working correctly.

 Since 2.0.1